ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 Supported GPUs
 =============================================

-The following table shows the supported AMD Instinct™ accelerators, and Radeon™ PRO and Radeon GPUs.
+The following table shows the supported AMD Instinct™ GPUs, and Radeon™ PRO and Radeon GPUs.
 If a GPU is not listed on this table, it's not officially supported by AMD.

-Accelerators and GPUs listed in the following table support compute workloads (no display information or graphics).
+GPUs listed in the following table support compute workloads (no display information or graphics).
 If you’re using ROCm with AMD Radeon GPUs or Ryzen APUs for graphics workloads, see the `Use ROCm on Radeon and Ryzen <https://rocm.docs.amd.com/projects/radeon-ryzen/en/latest/index.html>`_ documentation to verify compatibility and system requirements.

 .. tab-set::